swapnilogale/swapnil/content/_index.md

 ---
 <br />

-I have over 15 years of technical writing experience, including 6 years of remote freelance work, in:
+I have over 15 years of technical writing experience, including 6 years of remote work, in:

 - Scoping and creating technical content,
 - Designing information architecture strategies,